-Fading photo ID cards are more than just poor corporate image.
+Fading photo ID cards can be harmful in many ways, and can do a lot more than impact just your corporate image.

 In this post, you’ll learn:

 - Why your photo ID cards are fading

 - How to prevent your photo ID cards from fading

 One of the main reasons why photo ID cards fade is due to environmental factors.

 If you’re using your ID card every day, it will be exposed to several elements, especially if you’re working outdoors.
 Naturally, ID cards will deteriorate much faster if they frequently make contact with the wind, rain and sun.